 Mosquito traps have surged in popularity.
 Depending on your specific needs and preferences, there’s likely a mosquito trap that’s right for you:

-- Bug zappers: These use UV light to attract mosquitoes and other insects.
+- Bug zappers: These use UV light to attract mosquitoes and other insects and are particularly helpful to get rid of mosquitoes at night.
 Once the insects approach, they are instantly killed by an electrified grid.
 They’re easy to use and often come in waterproof designs suitable for outdoor use.

 - Sticky traps: Using adhesive sheets, these traps capture mosquitoes when they land.
 Some models incorporate UV light to increase their attractiveness to mosquitoes.